A Gift I Want that You Can't Buy....

 I know I shared this writing prompt last December, but I amped it up a bit for this year.

-And since then I have done it every year to help students remember some amazing things do not cost anything.
-There will always be those students who have a hard time coming up with something...like this year one came up with they want a rock, while others take it seriously and truly understand by writing they want to see their dad or want their grandma's knee to be okay.
+Since then I have done it every year to help students remember some amazing things do not cost anything.
+There will always be those students who have a hard time coming up with something...like this year one came up with they want a rock, while others take it seriously by writing they want to see their dad or want their grandma's knee to be okay.

 Here are some others from this year...